Conditional Antibody Design as 3D Equivariant Graph Translation: Experiments

-\paragraph{Results} Table~\ref{tab:seq_3d} (Top) demonstrates that our MEAN significantly surpasses all other methods in terms of both the 1D sequence and 3D structure modeling, which verifies the effectiveness of MEAN in modeling the underlying distribution of the complexes.
+Table~\ref{tab:seq_3d} (Top) demonstrates that our MEAN significantly surpasses all other methods in terms of both the 1D sequence and 3D structure modeling, which verifies the effectiveness of MEAN in modeling the underlying distribution of the complexes.
 When comparing LSTM/RefineGNN with C-LSTM/C-RefineGNN, it is observed that further taking the light chain and the antigen into account sometimes leads to even inferior performance.
 This observation suggests it will cause a negative effect if the interdependence between CDRs and the extra input components is not correctly revealed.
 On the contrary, MEAN is able to deliver consistent improvement when enriching the context, which will be demonstrated later in~\textsection~\ref{sec:ablation}.
 We also compare MEAN with LSTM and RefineGNN on the same split as RefineGNN~\citep{jin2021iterative}, denoted as MEAN$^\ast$, LSTM$^\ast$, and RefineGNN$^\ast$, respectively.
 Specifically, both LSTM$^\ast$ and RefineGNN$^\ast$ are trained on the full training set, while our MEAN only accesses its subset composed of complete complexes, which is approximately 52\% of the full dataset.
-Even so, MEAN still outperforms the other two methods remarkably in Table~\ref{tab:seq_3d} (Bottom), validating its strong generalization ability.
+All three models are evaluated on the same subset of the test set for fair comparisons.
+Even so, MEAN still outperforms the other two methods remarkably in terms of AAR and achieves comparable results regarding RMSD in Table~\ref{tab:seq_3d} (Bottom), validating its strong generalization ability.